naraharikr/master_thesis/README.md

 ### System Requirements

 The algorithms are developed with `MATLAB (R2020b)` and tested on `Windows`platform. `MATLAB` is sufficient enough for the execution of the scripts, preferably `R2020a` or `R2020b`.
 The back-compatibility has not been done if you're using the previous version of the software.
 Also, the evaluation of algorithms has been tested only on the Windows platform at the moment.
-In case of issues in Linux or MAC kindly raise the query or contact me at `narahari.kasagattaramesh@aalto.fi`
+In case of issues in Linux, kindly comment it back or contact me at `narahari.kasagattaramesh@aalto.fi`

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------